 Samsung Gear S3 v Apple Watch Series 2: Health and fitness

 Both Apple and Samsung have made a concerted effort to make fitness and sports tracking a big part of their respective smartwatches – especially in the case of Apple.
 The Series 2 includes built-in GPS and a waterproof design to take advantage of new pool and open swimming tracking modes.
 There's also a heart rate sensor on board and it doubles as a fitness tracker to count your steps and give you a motivational push to keep you active during the day.
+Neither does VO2 Max, but that could tilt to Apple's favor with the Series 3.

 Essential reading: Swimming with Apple Watch Series 2 and Fitbit Flex 2